data-apis/array-api/spec/purpose_and_scope.md

 a (usually fixed-size) multidimensional container of items of the same type and size.

+### broadcasting

+automatic (implicit) expansion of array dimensions to be of equal sizes without copying array data.

 ### element-wise

 an operation performed element-by-element, in which individual array elements are considered in isolation and independently of other elements within the same array.